GiuseppePorcaro/APOD_Download-Set/README.md

 - ### Set a Windows activity
   Your can automate the execution by setting a windows activity
   1. Set your file xml: <br>
     In the activities folder there are two .xml files that allow you to set up Windows tasks for the two Python scripts.
-Open them, insert your own paths in the <Command>, <Arguments> and <WorkingDirectory> tags.
+Open them, insert your own paths in the "Command", "Arguments" and "WorkingDirectory" tags.
+By default the file "Astronomy Picture of the Day.xml" will set the script to run each day at 6:00 am.
+The file "Remove Old Nasa Images.xml" will set the script to run each 1st of each month.
+You can set the time you want by modify it.
   2. Open Task Scheduler: <br>
     Press Win + R, type taskschd.msc and press Enter or search for "Task Scheduler" in the Start menu